How to Install Google Cloud Print on Windows

 Installing Google Cloud Driver

-Following steps will add Google Cloud Printer in your list of printing devices –
+The following steps will add Google Cloud Printer to your list of printing devices –

 1) Download the driver from here.